steroman/flask-planets/README.md

 Planets and Webhooks is a Python-based sample [Flask](https://flask.palletsprojects.com/en/1.1.x/ "Link to Flask website") app for 2-way APIs.

-It serves up data about planets from [NASA data](https://solarsystem.nasa.gov/moons/in-depth/ "Link to NASA") at `/planets` and `/planets/<position>`.
+It serves up data about planets from [NASA data](https://solarsystem.nasa.gov/moons/in-depth/ "Link to NASA") at `/planets` and `/planets/{id}`.
 It also logs the incoming data it receives to a `/webhook` endpoint.

-🏆 Forked from and based on [flask-planets-and-webhooks](https://github.com/lornajane/flask-planets-and-webhooks) by [Loran Jane Mitchell](https://lornajane.net/ "Link to Lorna Jane Mitchell's personal website").
+🏆 Forked from and based on [flask-planets-and-webhooks](https://github.com/lornajane/flask-planets-and-webhooks "Link to the original Planets and Webhooks GitHub project") by [Loran Jane Mitchell](https://lornajane.net/ "Link to Lorna Jane Mitchell's personal website").

 ## 🚀 Getting Started